 The problem appears to be particularly prevalent in the US.
 According to estimates, as many as eight out of 10 Americans struggle with back pain, and this affliction has now become a primary cause of pain killer addiction.
 These quick fixes typically mask the issue allowing the problem to continue.
 The first line of attack must be to assess the anatomy and physiology.
 The direct and indirect biomechanics must be evaluated.
 The scope of this article is to discuss the simple yet effective options a patient can do at home along with options for continued assistance.

-The information herein on "Exercises for Sciatica and Lower Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Exercises for Sciatica and Lower Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 Individuals diagnosed with peripheral neuropathy, or with small fiber neuropathy, can understanding symptoms and causes… Read More

 Can individuals with low back pain find relief with spinal decompression combined with chiropractic care… Read More